- Negative keyword in conflict with a regular/positive keyword

 When you hover over the alert symbol, you will see more details about the negative keyword causing the conflict.
-To resolve this conflict you will need to either move the regular keyword to a different adgroup or delete the negative keyword (which you can do quickly and easily as shown below:
+To resolve this conflict you will need to either move the regular keyword to a different adgroup or delete the negative keyword.

 A regular keyword in conflict with a negative keyword can still be running.
 This is due to the different rules Google's algorithm has for matching on regular keywords (allowing synonyms, plurals, etc.) from matching on negative keywords (negative keywords don't stop synonyms, plurals, etc.).
 Nonetheless, the regular keyword will not be running fully and will be missing valuable targeted impressions due to the conflict.
 Hence, it's strongly recommended you fix all conflict issues even if a regular keyword is accruing some impressions.